Skip to main content

 Post Natal Contraception

 Contraception is essential for planning the size of your family and spacing children optimally for your individual family unit.
-A pregnancy that occurs within twelve months of giving birth can place extra stress on the mother and baby, and carry more risks of complications, so having effective contraception during this time is particularly important.
-It can be a good idea to talk to your doctor about this even before giving birth as some contraceptive methods can be started very soon after childbirth.
-[Image Discription; Couple lying on bed with new born baby] Contraception is not needed...
+A pregnancy that occurs within 12 months of giving birth can place extra stress on the mother and baby and carry more risks of complications, so having effective contraception during this time is particularly important.
+It can be a good idea to talk to your doctor about this before giving birth, as some contraceptive methods can be started soon after childbirth.
+Contraception is not needed in the first 3 weeks following childbirth, but ovulation (the release of an...

 Vasectomy